spesml/spesml.github.io/3_Plugin/6_logical_viewpoint.md

 ## Elements

 ### ![Logical Viewpoint](/images/logical_viewpoint/LogicalViewpoint.png){:class="img-responsive"}Logical Viewpoint
-This element is a *UML/SysML Package* with a dedicated stereotype that allows to define an adequate SpesML model structure and guide users by restricting what elements and diagrams can be created below this package.
+This element is a *UML/SysML Package* with a dedicated stereotype that allows to define an adequate SpesML model structure and guides users by restricting what elements and diagrams can be created below this package.

 ### ![Logical Tracing Package](/images/logical_viewpoint/LogicalTracingPackage.png){:class="img-responsive"}Logical Tracing Package
-This element is a *UML/SysML Package* with a dedicated stereotype that allows to define an adequate SpesML model structure and guide users by restricting what elements and diagrams can be created below this package.
-This package usually contains only tracing related relation maps and matrixes.
+This element is a *UML/SysML Package* with a dedicated stereotype that allows to define an adequate SpesML model structure and guides users by restricting what elements and diagrams can be created below this package.
+This package usually contains only tracing-related relation maps and matrixes.

 ### ![Logical Interface Types Package](/images/logical_viewpoint/LogicalInterfaceTypesPackage.png){:class="img-responsive"}Logical Interface Types Package
 Insert text here